aaronparker/aaronparker.github.io/_posts/2006-09-19-windows-vista-and-font-inconsistency.md

 >
 > 2) Oops!
 Someone just did it wrong and no one has noticed yet (or they noticed but they were past the localization freeze date for their feature, or they noticed but have too many crashing bugs to fix it, etc.) We are working hard to correct these, especially in common UI.
 So if you think you see stuff in this category, post it here or file a bug.

-Essentially then, things will stay them same and won&#8217;t change until a particular feature is updated.
+Essentially then, things will stay them same and won't change until a particular feature is updated.
 Perhaps if we keep logging it as a bug..
-Anyway check out the shell: revealed site, it&#8217;s shaping up to be a good resource to understand why and how the Windows UI comes together.
+Anyway check out the shell: revealed site, it's shaping up to be a good resource to understand why and how the Windows UI comes together.

-If you want to see Segoe UI or Tahoma used across more of the Windows UI you can make a registry change that I&#8217;ve detailed [here](http://www.trustedaccess.info/blogs/travelling/archive/2006/08/25/UI-consistency-and-Microsoft-Sans-Serif.aspx).
-This tweak doesn&#8217;t work for all applications and UI elements but it works surprisingly well on Windows Vista.
+If you want to see Segoe UI or Tahoma used across more of the Windows UI you can make a registry change that I've detailed [here](http://www.trustedaccess.info/blogs/travelling/archive/2006/08/25/UI-consistency-and-Microsoft-Sans-Serif.aspx).
+This tweak doesn't work for all applications and UI elements but it works surprisingly well on Windows Vista.